 The Yoto has built-in Bluetooth capabilities in order to be used as a speaker.

 This means you can use it to play Spotify or other audio streaming services off your phone.

-It does not have Bluetooth compatibility right now to be used with wireless headphones.
+Due to an incompatible chipset, it does not have Bluetooth compatibility right now to be used with wireless headphones.
 But you could easily adapt it to do so using a Bluetooth adapter.

 Yoto Card Slot

 You’ll notice prominently at the top of the Yoto a slot that is for the audio cards.

 The cards are sturdy and are similar to employee cards you would find at a workplace.

 The cards use NFC technology which allows you to add new cards to your Yoto App by tapping it with your NFC compatible phone.